 Face creams, moisturizers and serums for men may be more lightweight in comparison to women’s products and formulated for oilier skin.
 “Male skin, in general, is thicker, oilier and ages differently than female,” adds Dr. Hausauer.
 “Men also have more collagen.”

 A lot of men hide their skin behind facial hair.
 Beards and whiskers tend to cover acne scars, sun damage and aging skin.

 “Facial hair can have a rejuvenating effect, but it can also lead to razor bumps, itching and more,” says Dr. Hausauer.
 Newer grooming products like face and beard washes clean pores and remove residue while promoting healthy facial hair growth.

 3. Men Put Less Emphasis on a Routine

-According to Dr. Hartman, men may not put the same emphasis on a consistent skin-care routines as women.
-“They may not wash their faces as often and tend not use retinol or sunblock as consistently,” he explains.
+Men may not put the same emphasis on a consistent skin-care routines as women.
 For this reason, many male-centric lines feature minimized steps that are easy to follow.

 4. Male Skin Can Handle Harsher Actives

 Dr. Waldorf says men should consider upgrading their cleansers and using retinol at night: “Many men use one product for head to toe.
 If I can switch them to Dove, I’m thrilled.
 If willing, add a retinoid at night.
 In general, men tolerate retinoids more because they often have more sebaceous skin.
 However I still ease them into it.”

 “I usually create a routine that prioritizes cleansing, especially after exercise,” adds Dr. Hausauer.
 “I’ll also recommend the use of a retinoid or prescription tretinoin to combat acne as well as help with skin turnover, pore size and wrinkles; and sunscreen often a moisturizer with SPF.”